serenity-is/docs/tutorials/movies/the_cast_and_characters_they_played.md

 There is no PersonFullname field in this entity, so grid can't display its value.

 We need to set PersonFullname ourself.
-Edit MovieCastEditGrid.cs:
+Let's first transform T4 templates to have access to PersonFullname field that we recently added, then edit MovieCastEditor.cs:

 ```cs

 ```